Jonas-Bellemans/Projects/readme.md

 Github pages will look for an index.html or index.md as root file to showcase on the https://jonas-bellemans.github.io/portfolio/ static website.

+## Jekyll custom website
+Basic version comes from https://github.com/maltzj/maltzj.github.io

+Installation
+- Install Jekyll:
+> gem install jekyll

+- Run the jekyll server:
+> jekyll serve

+You should have a server up and running locally at http://localhost:4000.

-## Default generated 'github page readme.md
+## Default generated 'github page' readme.md/index.md
 You can use the [editor on GitHub](https://github.com/Jonas-Bellemans/Projects/edit/docs/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.